Price Heterogeneity as a Source of Heterogeneous Demand: Stable Price Heterogeneity and Preference Heterogeneity

 \subsection{Stable Price Heterogeneity and Equivalence Scale Utilities}

-Our main objective in this section is to establish a threefold equivalence.
-Our first equivalence is to show that if $\mathcal{E}=\{(\mathbf{e}^{i, t})_{i\in N}, \overline{\mathbf{p}}^{t}\}_{t\in T}$ is rationalizable with heterogenous preferences, then it suffices to choose these preferences from a semiparametric family of utility functions where (in sense we shall make specific) any two utility functions in the family are related by a linear transformation.
-The second equivalence is that the rationalizability of $\cal E$ with heterogenous preferences is equivalent to its rationalizabilty with heterogenous prices with a stable distribution.
+Our objective in this section is to establish a threefold equivalence.
+Our first equivalence is to show that if $\mathcal{E}=\{(\mathbf{e}^{i, t})_{i\in N}, \overline{\mathbf{p}}^{t}\}_{t\in T}$ is rationalizable with heterogeneous preferences, then it suffices to choose these preferences from a semiparametric family of utility functions where (in a specific sense) any two utility functions in the family are related by a linear transformation.
+The second equivalence is that $\cal E$ is rationalizable with heterogeneous preferences if and only if it is rationalizable with heterogeneous prices with a stable distribution.